FGM-148 Javelin: Combat history

 In June 2019, forces of the Libyan Government of National Accord captured four Javelins from the forces of the Libyan National Army.
 These missiles had been provided by the UAE.

-During the 2022 Russian invasion of Ukraine, NATO provided thousands of Javelins to Ukraine, where they proved highly effective.
-Javelins have been responsible for a part of the hundreds of armored vehicles Ukraine has destroyed, captured or damaged.
-An image dubbed "Saint Javelin", which shows Mary Magdalene holding a Javelin launcher in the style of an Eastern Orthodox church painting, gained attraction in social media and soon became a symbol of the Ukrainian resistance against the Russian invasion.
+During the Russian invasion of Ukraine, NATO provided thousands of Javelins to Ukraine, where they proved highly effective.
+Javelins have been responsible for a part of the thousands of Russian armored vehicles that Ukraine has destroyed, captured or damaged.
 The Pentagon claimed that of the first 112 Javelins fired by the Ukrainians since the start of the war, 100 missiles had hit their target.
+An image dubbed "Saint Javelin", which shows the Virgin Mary holding a Javelin launcher in the style of an Eastern Orthodox church painting, gained social media attention, and soon became a symbol of the Ukrainian resistance against the Russian invasion.

 An unknown number of Javelin launch tube assemblies were captured by the Russian armed forces during the conflict.
 It is unclear if any of the captured launchers contained live rounds, or were simply tubes discarded after being used.
 Iran reportedly received an example of the Javelin missile from Russia, along with other Western munitions captured in Ukraine, as part of a larger deal for Shahed and Mohajer drones.

-In a commentary from the Center for Strategic and International Studies (CSIS), concerns were raised over the US stock of Javelin missiles.
-According to CSIS, the US has used close to one-third of its Javelin missiles; 7,000 have been supplied thus far, with the United States buying Javelins at the rate of about 1,000 a year.
+In April 2022 commentary from the Center for Strategic and International Studies (CSIS), concerns were raised over the US stock of Javelin missiles.
+According to CSIS, the US had used close to one-third of its Javelin missiles.
+7,000 had been supplied, with the United States buying Javelins at the rate of about 1,000 a year.
 The maximum production rate is 6,480 a year, but it would likely take a year or more to reach that level.
-Orders take 32 months to deliver; the report concluded that it would take about three or four years to replace the missiles that have already been sent to Ukraine.
+Orders take 32 months to deliver.
+The report concluded that it would take about three or four years to replace the missiles that had been sent to Ukraine.
 The missile production rate could be increased greatly with a national procurement effort.

-On May 8, 2022, Lockheed Martin CEO James Taiclet stated that Lockheed will nearly double the production of Javelins to 4,000 a year.
-Additionally, Ukrainian officials estimated that up to 500 missiles per day were being used in the early days of the war.
-On August 8, 2022, the US committed to sending an additional 1000 Javelin missiles.
+In May 2022, Lockheed Martin CEO James Taiclet stated that Lockheed would nearly double the production of Javelins to 4,000 a year.
+Ukrainian officials estimated that up to 500 missiles per day were being used in the early days of the war.
+In August 2022, the US committed to sending an additional 1,000 Javelin missiles to Ukraine.